Forestjylee/forest_3d_scanner/README.md

 ## 5.Others

 With a 3D model, you can use it for volume calculation, 3D print and so on.
 This project mainly use open3d to process point cloud, register them and optimize them.
-By the way, open3d is such a wonderful package for 3D data processing.
 If you find any problems or bugs, please email me at 📧forestjylee@qq.com

 Enjoy it!😉